LLNL/benchpark/docs/add-an-experiment.rst

 In Benchpark, a ``modifier`` follows the `Ramble Modifier
 <https://googlecloudplatform.github.io/ramble/tutorials/10_using_modifiers.html#modifiers>`_
 and is an abstract object that can be applied to a large set of reproducible specifications.
-Modifiers are intended to encasulate reusable patterns that perform a specific configuration of an experiment.
+Modifiers are intended to encapsulate reusable patterns that perform a specific configuration of an experiment.
 This may include injecting performance analysis or setting up system resources.